Rapidz Price Reaches $0.0014 (RPZX)

 According to CryptoCompare, “Rapidz is an international financial technology company.
 It provides a decentralized payment system which aims to improve merchant profitability and customer convenience.
 Rapidz strives to make payments convenient, fast, safe and efficient.
 RapidzPay was established in 2017 and now operates offices in Switzerland, Thailand, and Taiwan.
 The company is founded by a team of financial technology and blockchain experts with the core mission to bring cryptocurrency to the masses.
 RapidzPay™ current endeavor is to increase its active cryptocurrency users to over 50 million, and reach a market capitalization to over 1 trillion USD.
 This objective will be accomplished by by utilizing Rapidz ecosystem of products, as well as by the Rapidz token (RPZX). “

-It is usually not possible to purchase alternative cryptocurrencies such as Rapidz directly using US dollars.
-Investors seeking to acquire Rapidz should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Rapidz using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Rapidz directly using U.S. dollars.
+Investors seeking to trade Rapidz should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rapidz using one of the exchanges listed above.

 Receive News & Updates for Rapidz Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rapidz and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.